The Podcast Boom in the UK

 What should sponsors take away from all of this data?
 Podcasting in Britain is a growing market, just like in the US, but in terms of current size and rate of growth, the country's market is still smaller than what we see in the States and in Canada.
 Sponsors who can easily sell products online would do well to consider advertising on UK-specific podcasts, as the ad load a listener is hearing is overall lower.
 We expect UK podcast consumption to continue to rise given the data there mirrors what we saw in the US 4-5 years ago, but the UK market still needs to develop more industry players and home-grown podcast advertisers.

-Our next post in this series will cover how the podcast market has developed in Australia.
-Stay tuned!
+Our next post in this series covers how the podcast market has developed in Australia.
+Check out that post here.

 Podcasting is growing everywhere.
 Take advantage of this trend by including podcasts in your digital marketing campaigns today.
 Contact us to learn how easy it is to get started advertising with Backyard Media's podcast partners.